Black Cherry (Koda Kumi album): Packaging

 Black Cherry was released in three editions, with each edition containing different cover art: CD, CD+DVD and a limited CD+2DVD edition.
 The standard editions all contained fifteen tracks on the CD portion, including the a-sides from her singles 4 Hot Wave and Cherry Girl/Unmei.
 Despite being a promotional track, the song "futari de..." from Yume no Uta/Futari de... failed to make it to the album, while "Yume no Uta" was placed as track No. 4.
 The DVD housed every music video released after her compilation album Best ~second session~ up until Black Cherry, sans "futari de...", which was omitted.

 The second DVD, which was only available as a limited edition, housed the film Cherry Girl, which was Kumi's debut acting role.
 The film was heavily inspired by Charlie's Angels.
 Limited editions of all versions contained three bonus tracks on the CD: an English version of "Twinkle", the song "Go Way!!" (stylized as GO WAY!!) from the Crayon Shin-chan film, and an alternate version of "Won't Be Long".
 The limited DVD editions carried the making videos for all of the music videos, along with the music video for the English version of "Twinkle", which Kumi performed with Taiwanese singer SHOW.

 Endorsements

 To help promote the album, several songs were utilized as promotional tracks.
 "Get Up & Move!!" was used for a Suzuki Chevrolet commercial.
 A music video to this song was later released on her third compilation album, Best ~Bounce & Lovers~.
 "Tsuki to Taiyou" was used to advertise the jewellery store GemCerey.
-While Koda Kumi was their spokesperson for a few years, she lost the position after her 2008 controversy.
+While Koda was their spokesperson for a few years, she lost the position after her 2008 controversy.
 The song "Puppy" was used for KOSE's Rush Escalation under their Viseé line, while "Candle Light" was used to advertise Morinaga's Weider protein bar.
 "Go Way!!" was used as the ending theme song for the 2006 Crayon Shin-chan film.